jbossdemocentral/coolstore-microservice/README.md

     oc logs -f bc/api-gateway
 ```

 To confirm successful deployment, visit `https://secure-api-gateway-PROJECT.DOMAIN` in your browser (or click on the link within the OpenShift web console).
-You should see the pricing service API documentation page and you can explore the API.
+You should see the swagger API documentation page and you can explore the API.

 ![Swagger Screenshot](/../screenshots/screenshots/swagger.png?raw=true "Swagger Screenshot")

-Deploy Pricing Service using the OpenShift `oc` CLI
+Deploy Catalog Service using the OpenShift `oc` CLI
 ---------------------------------------------------
 This service relies on the standard xPaaS image for JBoss EAP 7.
 No route is created to this service, as it is only accessible from inside the kubernetes cluster.

 1. Create and deploy service:
 ```
-    oc process -f pricing-service.json | oc create -f -
+    oc process -f catalog-service.json | oc create -f -
 ```
 If you have created a [local Maven mirror](https://blog.openshift.com/improving-build-time-java-builds-openshift/) to speed up your builds, specify it with `MAVEN_MIRROR_URL` in the above command.

 1. Wait for it to complete (this step may take a while as it downloads all Maven dependencies during the build).
 Follow the logs using
 ```
-    oc logs -f bc/pricing-service
+    oc logs -f bc/catalog-service
 ```

 To confirm this service is reachable from the API Gateway, determine the name of the pod running the API Gateway and access the service from the API Gateway pod:
 ```
     $ oc get pods
-    $ oc rsh [API-GATEWAY-POD-NAME] curl http://pricing-service:8080/api/products
+    $ oc rsh [API-GATEWAY-POD-NAME] curl http://catalog-service:8080/api/products
 ```

 You should get a JSON object listing the products along with invalid inventory (since you haven't deployed the inventory service yet.) e.g.: